David Evans, Baron Evans of Watford

 David Charles Evans, Baron Evans of Watford (born 30 November 1942) is a British businessperson and politician.
 As a Member of the House of Lords, he sits as a Labour peer.

+In December 2025, Evans was suspended from the House of Lords for five months after a finding that his actions "could erode public trust in parliamentarians" for four separate breaches of the House of Lords Code of Conduct.

 Early life

 Evans attended Watford College of Technology and was awarded the Edward Hunter Gold Medal as best student, as well as being awarded Full Technologist qualifications.

 Career

 Following the sale of Centurion Press, Evans founded Senate Publishing Ltd with his business partner Caroline Minshell.
 Evans was a Trustee of the Royal Air Force Museum and is a Director of the Royal Air Force Museum Trading Company.
 He is chairman of the Institute of Collaborative Working.
 Evans was Senior Advisor to Ron Wahid, Chairman of Arcanum Global, a global strategic intelligence company and a subsidiary of Magellan Investment Holdings.

 Evans was created a life peer on 28 July 1998 taking the title Baron Evans of Watford, of Chipperfield in the County of Hertfordshire.